All Products

 Note

-When you modify field names or data types, or add or delete fields, an error may be reported because the operation is not supported by the compute engine.
+When you modify field names or data types, or add or delete fields, an error might occur if the engine's configuration does not support the operation.

 After you finish editing, click Submit.
-The default SQL of the compute source is used for submission.
-In the Submit dialog box, review the SQL statement for the table, and then click Confirm And Submit.
+This action uses the default SQL of the compute source.
+In the Submit dialog box, review the generated SQL statement and click Confirm and Submit.

 Note

-If an engine error occurs when you rename, delete, or modify the type of a field in a Hudi table, contact the engine service provider to check the engine settings.
+If the engine returns an error when you rename, delete, or modify the data type of a field in a hudi table, contact your engine service provider to check the engine settings.

 Tab